 I always recommend my students to regularly backtest their strategy as well as the trades they take every week.

 This is because this helps them to improve their entries and helps to get comfortable with the trading setup.
 Manual Backtesting can be done on any trading platform, as it does not require any sort of coding.

 2. Automated backtesting

-Automated backtesting is a way of testing your trading system by the help of programmes or softwares.
+Automated backtesting is a way of testing your trading system with the help of programs or software.

 In this, the software will enter and exit a trade on your behalf and will provide you with the total summary.

 This type of backtesting has several drawbacks.
 You cannot backtest every trading strategy.
 Furthermore, it won’t be providing you with the market experience, which is essential for forex trading.